coderforlife/py-seg-tools/README.txt

 --- Conversion to MRC stack: png2mrc and mha2png ---
 When writing an MRC you supply many input files before you give the output MRC file.
-The input files can be different file types (as long as they are all supported by the current reader: SciPy/PIL or SimpleITK).
+The input files can be different file types (as long as they are all supported by the current reader: SciPy/PIL or ITK).
 Additionally, you can use inputs that have glob-like syntax (e.g. folder/*.png, [0-9][0-9].png, etc).